Vaira (film): Soundtrack

 The music is scored by Ravi Basrur.
 The soundtrack was released on 9 August 2017, and featured 2 tracks.
 The lyrics were written by Kinnal.

 Reception

 The Times of India rated the film at 3/5 stars, stating that it "can be a good one-time-watch for fans of horror, given that there has been a slump in recent times."
-Vastavam TV also reviewed Vaira and had a similar outlook, as they felt that it was "a one time watchable if you love suspense thriller movies."